interledger/rafiki/README.md

 ### Local Development

 The Rafiki local environment is the best way to explore Rafiki locally.
 The [localenv](localenv) directory contains instructions for setting up a local playground.
-Do check the README for each individual package for more details.
+Please refer to the README for each individual package for more details.

 ### Useful commands